cresset-template/cresset/README.md

 4. Docker Compose does not run on WSL.
 Disable `ipc: host`.
 WSL cannot use this option.

 5. `torch.cuda.is_available()` returns `...
-UserWarning: CUDA initialization:...` error or image will simply not start.
+UserWarning: CUDA initialization:...` error or the image will simply not start.
 This indicates that the CUDA driver on the host is incompatible with the CUDA version on the Docker image.
 Either upgrade the host CUDA driver or downgrade the CUDA version of the image.
 Check the [compatibility matrix](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#use-the-right-compat-package)